RaihanRifat222/FaceDetection/README.md

 # FaceDetection
 I have built this project using opencv package.
-This code opens the webcamera and detects the face inside the camera.
+1. In the face.py file, we can detect faces from images.
+We need to define the picture's file name in the 7th line.

+2. In the facevideo.py file, we can detect faces from the webcamera.